MarisaKirisame/DefComBlog/Calculator.md

 ## Conclusion
 If you want a 1-day intro to compiler, this is it.
 Stop reading.
 This chapter is a microcosm of the whole book: It contain programming language design, evaluation, performance debugging by profiling and reasoning about hardware, optimization, staging, and finally code generation, with all of them interacting with the definitional interpreter.
-The rest of the book is an extension of all we seen before,
+The rest of the book is an extension of all we seen before, only in more depth.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzUzMjMxOTA2LDYxMDIyNDY1NywtMTgyNT
+eyJoaXN0b3J5IjpbLTE1MzgwNDQ0ODEsNzUzMjMxOTA2LDYxMD
-k3Mjc4MCwtMTUzMjcwMDQ0NiwxNDgyMzQ0NjE1LC0xMDk5NDIx
+IyNDY1NywtMTgyNTk3Mjc4MCwtMTUzMjcwMDQ0NiwxNDgyMzQ0
-NTcsMTU0MTM1NDc0NCwtMjM4NTE1OTA1LC0xODE0NDc1Mzk1LD
+NjE1LC0xMDk5NDIxNTcsMTU0MTM1NDc0NCwtMjM4NTE1OTA1LC
-UyNzY4MDEyMiwtMTcxMzAzNzY0NCwtMTk1MTkwNzAyOSwxODg4
+0xODE0NDc1Mzk1LDUyNzY4MDEyMiwtMTcxMzAzNzY0NCwtMTk1
-NjcwNDYxLC01NzYxNDc1ODMsNjc2NDUzNzM0LC0xODY2MjkwNz
+MTkwNzAyOSwxODg4NjcwNDYxLC01NzYxNDc1ODMsNjc2NDUzNz
-Y2LC00OTgyNTY1ODUsLTIwNzA3NDI0Nyw1NDQ5MjA0MTEsLTEy
+M0LC0xODY2MjkwNzY2LC00OTgyNTY1ODUsLTIwNzA3NDI0Nyw1
-MzMzNjk0MDldfQ==
+NDQ5MjA0MTFdfQ==
 -->